Marc Esserman: Scholastic career

 Esserman began playing chess at the age of 7.
 Scholastic competition resulted in two national team titles in 1994 and 1995.
-In April 1997, at the first-ever Super Nationals in Knoxville, Tennessee, he went undefeated (7–0) to become the K-8 co-champion, edging out several players rated over 400 points higher.
+In April 1997, at the first-ever Super Nationals in Knoxville, Tennessee, he went undefeated (7–0) to become the K–8 co-champion, edging out several players rated over 400 points higher.
 In March 1999, Esserman tied for 1st in the Florida State Championship, again with a perfect score.

 Press coverage of Esserman's chess career continued while an undergraduate at Harvard College.
 There, he was active promoting chess on campus, serving as captain of the Harvard Chess Club for four years, and helping to organize a chess exchange trip to Beijing, China.
-There, he played (and defeated) the women's world champion, Xu Yuhua, as part of an inter-university match.
+There, he played (and defeated) the reigning women's world champion, Xu Yuhua, as part of an inter-university match.

 During high school and college, Esserman trained under IM Calvin Blocker, GM Anatoly Lein, and later GM William Lombardy.
 In a trip to Russia, he also studied briefly with Igor Zaitsev.